-The Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) wants to hear from its valued stakeholders.
-The 2013 Accreditation Customer Feedback Survey is an opportunity for academic and clinical faculty members at CAA-accredited and candidate programs to provide feedback to the CAA about all things accreditation.
-The survey seeks feedback on recent site visits, annual report and re-accreditation processes, CAA tools and forms, opportunities to highlight program strengths and innovations, and areas for CAA to consider for future focus and resource development.
+The Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) fielded its 2013 Accreditation Customer Feedback Survey in the fall of 2013.
+This survey gave academic and clinical faculty members at CAA-accredited and candidate programs the opportunity to provide feedback about all things accreditation (e.g., site visits, annual report and re-accreditation processes, CAA tools and forms, program strengths and innovations, and areas for CAA to consider for future focus and resource development).

-This feedback is critical to the CAA, which uses the survey results to set priorities for the accreditation program for the coming years, and incorporates them into CAA's Strategic Plan, in order to continue to provide a quality accreditation program.
+Currently, the CAA is reviewing each and every comment to target areas for focus and improvement.
+This feedback is critical to the CAA, which uses the survey results to set priorities for the accreditation program for the coming years and incorporates them into CAA's Strategic Plan in order to continue to provide a quality accreditation program.

 ASHA's academic accreditation program adopted a formalized Quality Management System in 2005, with the goal of creating, implementing and maintaining an ongoing mechanism for assessment and improvement of accreditation operations and services to academic programs and the public.